TechSmith/FFmpeg/Windows/README.md

 ## Build Nuget Package

 ### Prerequisites
-Make sure you have a nuget packaging tool installed (for instance: coapp).
+Make sure you have a nuget packaging tool installed.
 Make sure you have run the steps above and all the FFmpeg binaries are in the Build folder mentioned above.

 ### Build the nuget package
 Open commad line tool, and ..\FFmpeg\Windows is your current location.
 Use command below to build the nuget package: